 - must give informed consent to receive medical assistance in dying.

 Moreover, a person is affected by a grievous and irremediable condition medical condition within the meaning of the federal law, if it meets all the following criteria:

-- the person have a serious and incurable illness, disease or disability;
+- the person has a serious and incurable illness, disease or disability;

 - they are in an advanced state of irreversible decline in capability;

 - the illness, disease or disability or that state of decline causes them enduring physical or psychological suffering that is intolerable to them and that cannot be relieved under conditions that they consider acceptable;

 - their natural death has become reasonably foreseeable, taking into account all of their medical circumstances, without a prognosis necessarily having been made as to the specific length of time that they have remaining.

 Note also, among other safeguards, the general rule of the 10-day waiting period between the request and the provision of medical assistance to die, except in certain circumstances, applies.